-Induction into The State Open Government Hall of Fame signifies the “long and steady effort to preserve and protect the free flow of information about state and local government that is vital to the public in a democracy.”
+Induction into the State Open Government Hall of Fame recognizes “long and steady effort to preserve and protect the free flow of information about state and local government that is vital to the public in a democracy.”
+The award is intended to honor individuals—living or dead—whose lifetime commitment to citizen access, open government and freedom of information has left a significant legacy at the state and local level.

 A committee that includes a representative of SPJ, a representative of NFOIC, and at least one additional at-large member evaluates all nominations.
 Each year, judging commences after Sunshine Week in mid-March.
 To ensure the integrity of the process, judges only become known to each other in the latter stages of the judging process.